GlennVL-AP/cpp-programming-slides/slides/session_4/index.md

 * Make members private, so user can't access them directly.
 * Initialize private members.
 * Add constructor to initialize the object with the desired values.
-* Add precondition to constructor that date must be valid.
+* Add pre-condition to constructor that date must be valid.
 * Good practice to default init private members with {}.
-Makes sure we can't end up with unitialized values.
+Makes sure we can't end up with uninitialized values.
 Constructor will overwrite these values.

 ---